-Voluntary Police Interview Guide Representation
+Voluntary Police Interviews: Representation and Guide

 Have you or a loved one been asked to attend a voluntary interview with police or another UK law enforcement agency?
-If so, you may be wondering exactly what this is, how it’s different to being arrested, and what you need to do to protect yourself.
-We can assist you on Legal Aid for Free or on an Enhanced Private Basis.
+Call J D Spicer Zeb Solicitors at 0207 624 7771 or email Solicitors@jdspicer.co.uk for immediate legal advice.
+How is it different from being arrested, and what must you do to protect yourself?
+We can assist you with legal aid for free or privately.
 We are recognised as one of the best Solicitors firms for Police Station interviews.
-We provide a Full Free Police Station Advice Guide Download.

 The first thing to note is that just because it is called a ‘voluntary’ interview, it doesn’t mean you should simply refuse to attend.
 Although you can say no, this could result in the police deciding to arrest you so they can carry out a standard police interview instead.
 The police now conduct more interviews voluntarily as they must have good reasons to arrest you and also it is more convenient to all parties including the police not to arrest you.
 It is cheaper plus practical not to arrest you and more efficient for the police to work in this way.
 When arrested the investigation is much slower paced and becomes costly for the police.